 Cinema Therapy for Mental Health, Substance Abuse and Addiction

-In my Mindfulness-Based Recovery (from anything) Master Class I often use Cinema Therapy to depict the many aspects of the recovery process.
+In Zen Lab, I often use Cinema Therapy concepts to depict the many aspects of the recovery process.

 I call it “Reel Therapy” in that film is a powerful art form that often imitates real life.
 Using characters from movies helps us cultivate the qualities we admire and allows us to employ them in recovery from anything in a number of ways.